Multi-manager hedge funds hook investors with returns recovery

 ”We have routinely made profit distributions, in whole or in part, across a number of our funds over the past 20 years,” Citadel spokesman Zia Ahmed said.

 Other multi-managers may not be far behind after improved performances.
-Folger Hill’s fund, for example, is up 4.5 percent through end-October, according to a person familiar with the situation, a turnaround from losing 17.5 percent last year. [nL1N1NC0X0]
+Folger Hill’s fund, for example, is up 4.5 percent through end-October, according to a person familiar with the situation, a turnaround from losing 17.5 percent last year.

 Millennium Management’s International fund is up 5.54 percent in the year to Sept.
 30, compared to just 3.38 percent in 2016, according to data compiled by HSBC.
 Balyasny’s Atlas Global Investments fund was up 3.59 percent to Oct.
 13, after losing 0.73 percent in 2016, the same data showed.